 The purpose of the Portland Pedestrian Advisory Committee is to advise the city on all matters that encourage and enhance walking as a means of transportation, recreation, wellness, and environmental enhancement.

 The POEM Community Task Force was established to explore if and how transportation pricing strategies could be used in Portland to advance equitable mobility.
 The Task Force meets monthly, and all meetings are open to the public.
+To learn more about the POEM project visit our main page.

 The Private For-Hire Transportation Advisory Committee provides input into the development and outcomes of policies, budget, regulations, and procedures that affect the city's Private For-Hire Transportation program.